orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Reconceptualize a problem as movement in some structure.
 A toy example would be finding a path from A->B by hand, and having a tool which automatically explores in a particular way (tactic).

-Then looped;

-(2 - ) Quest refinement (Redefine problem in a new Interface)
-  - Possibly subdivide into many Quests (which parallel, which in sequence) (a) Explore in Open World; possible representations (b) Existing Interface/Item Discovery

-(2 - ) Quest progression (using items)

 ---

 Now how do you make it feel like a game?